seif/vagrant-eventstore-cluster/README.md

 Vagrant files to setup a local EventStore cluster using OpsCode Chef Cookbook

     > This is a work in progress.
-Currently the  machines are created and a EventStore cluster node is started on each, machines are not yet configured to gossip with each other and for some reason the web ui isn't working.
+    > Cluster and gossip seem to be setup correctly now, but having issues with Projections.

 ## Usage